-Game of Thrones season five begins this weekend, and we're so ready to be obsessed for another crazy season.
+Game of Thrones season five is happening now, and we're still as obsessed as we ever were.
 Though we're glad to see the stars back in costume, it's fun to see them in other roles that take them far away from Westeros — especially in terms of the way they look.
 The cast's other jobs have always been pretty diverse — do you know which ones are Harry Potter alums, Downton Abbey dwellers, or superhero blockbuster stars?
 Read through to see the Game of Thrones cast as you've never seen them before.

 Source: The Weinstein Co.

-The actor who plays Daario has been blowing up, like in his big part on Orphan Black, (and next as Blake Lively 's love interest in The Age of Adaline).
+The actor who plays Daario has been blowing up, like in his big part on Orphan Black, and as Blake Lively 's love interest in The Age of Adaline.

 Clarke rocks a platinum blond 'do as Daenerys Targaryen, but in 2013's indie Dom Hemingway, she sports a color closer to her natural dark shade.